 Only one national park site specifically interprets the history of a Supreme Court case.
 The enduring importance of this ruling continues to define what equality means in our systems of education.

-The U.S. Supreme Court plays a critical role in upholding the Constitution, shaping national policy, and defending the promise of equal justice under U.S. law.
-In its most recent term, the court issued key decisions on a range of important national issues, including health care, marriage, air pollution, and more.
+The U.S. Supreme Court plays a critical role in upholding the Constitution, shaping national policy and defending the promise of equal justice under U.S. law.
 Despite the enduring importance of these rulings, however, only one national park site specifically interprets the history of a Supreme Court case.

 In 1954, the Supreme Court unanimously declared: “Separate educational facilities are inherently unequal.”

 With this landmark decision, the United States put an end to racially segregated schools on the grounds that they violated the 14th Amendment, which guarantees equal protection to all Americans.
 The Brown v.
 Board of Education National Historic Site commemorates this decision and the larger struggle for racial equality through educational exhibits and events on the grounds of Monroe Elementary, a formerly all-Black school in Topeka, Kansas.

 The lead plaintiff in the historic court case, Oliver Brown, was a welder and associate pastor in Topeka whose third-grade daughter, Linda, took a lengthy bus ride each day to attend Monroe Elementary even though she lived a short walk from an all-white school.
 With assistance from NAACP leaders, he and 12 other parents filed suit against the Topeka Board of Education on behalf of 20 children who were compelled to attend segregated schools despite living nearer to all-white schools.
 The “separate but equal” doctrine that guided the segregation of public education for nearly six decades prior to Brown v.
 Board of Education not only inconvenienced African American families, it also systemically forced minority students into schools with inferior facilities and curricula.